Ann Bittaker, DVM, DABVP (Canine/Feline)

 Pattie Lawler, DVM

 Dr. Lawler is a 2009 graduate of UC Davis School of Veterinary Medicine, with a BA in Psychology from University of Maryland.
 Prior to graduate school, she worked as a dog trainer and veterinary technician.
 While she was stationed in Germany with her husband, she pioneered a Pet Visitation Program for the soldiers at Landstuhl Army Hospital and taught Pet First Aid classes for the American Red Cross.
 Dr. Lawler has an interest in canine behavior, recently completing a Don Low Fellowship with the Veterinary Behavior Service at UC Davis.
 She especially enjoys nurturing the Human-Animal Bond through preventative medicine, positive training and early intervention in both medical & behavioral issues.
 She completed her Fear Free Certification and is committed to handling her patients with care and compassion.
-Dr. Lawler lives with her husband and 4 dogs: 2 Standard Poodles (Turner & Garvey) and 2 Papillons (Louis & Frankie).
+Dr. Lawler lives with her husband and 2 dogs, Standard Poodles (Turner & Garvey).
 They enjoy traveling, hiking, attending sporting events and hosting game nights with friends & family.
 Dr. Lawler also enjoys training her poodles using positive reinforcement and clicker training and is working towards their titles in Trick Dog, Parkour and Rally-O.

 Margaret Schwab, DVM

 Dr. Schwab is a 2016 graduate of UC Davis School of Veterinary Medicine, with a BS in Neurobiology, Physiology and Behavior.
 Dr. Schwab has special interests in soft tissue surgery, feline medicine, endocrinology and pain management.
 Prior to coming to Douglas Blvd Veterinary Clinic, she worked in a general and emergency medicine practice, in the east bay and a general practice in Georgia.
 She completed her Fear Free Certification and is committed to handling her patients with care and compassion.
-Dr. Schwab lives with her husband Brett, dog “Oso” and 2 cats “Penny” and “Bruce” (her first bottle raised baby).
+Dr. Schwab lives with her husband Brett, dog “Oso” and 1 cat “Bruce” (her first bottle raised baby).
 She enjoys hiking with Brett and “Oso” and at home she loves to crochet, quilt and more recently she discovered the art of decorating sugar cookies!
 Dr. Schwab is looking forward to building relationships with her clients and their beloved pets, because she says it’s a wonderful feeling being the person a pet parent comes to for advice and reassurance.